 To control when visitors to your site are redirected to a secure URL, follow these steps:

-- Under Security, click Traffic encryption (HTTPS/SSL).
+- Under Website security, click Traffic encryption (HTTPS/SSL).

 - Choose when you want to redirect visitors to the secure URL.